-General Fund capital is initially budgeted in a Capital Package cost center.
-At the time of purchase of a capital item, funds are transferred from the Capital Package budget to the purchasing organization's budget.
+General Fund capital and set-asides are initially budgeted in a Capital Package or set-aside cost center.
+At the time of purchase of a capital item or set-aside, funds are transferred from the Capital Package budget to the purchasing organization's budget.
 This ensures that the items budgeted are the items that are actually purchased.
-Capital Package distributions comprise a quarter of the budget adjustments made during the fiscal year.
+Capital Package and set-aside distributions comprise a quarter of the budget adjustments made during the fiscal year.
+Capital Package and Set-Aside budgets are non-departmental.